-- Make certain that headlines, news teases and promotional material, photos, video, audio, graphics, sound bites and quotations do not misrepresent.
+- Make certain that headlines, news teases and promotional material, photos, video, audio, graphics, sound bites, social media posts and quotations do not misrepresent.
 They should not oversimplify or highlight incidents out of context.

 - Never distort the content of news photos or video.
 Image enhancement for technical clarity is always permissible.
 Label montages and photo illustrations.